 Federal regulations require that States and Metropolitan Planning Organizations accommodate pedestrians and bicyclists, especially to ensure the operability of an intermodal transportation system.
-In accordance with 23 CFR 450.322(f), metropolitan transportation plans shall, at a minimum include existing and proposed transportation facilities (including major roadways, transit, multimodal and intermodal facilities, pedestrian walkways and bicycle facilities, and intermodal connectors) that should function as an integrated metropolitan transportation system.
+In accordance with 23 CFR 450.322(f), metropolitan transportation plans shall, at a minimum include existing and proposed transportation facilities should function as an integrated metropolitan transportation system.